masc-ucsc/docs/docs/pyrope/05b-statements.md

 assert a == 3
 assert a == 1000 when a > 10  // assert never executed either

-var my:reg = 3 when some_condition  // no register declared otherwise
+reg my = 3 when some_condition  // no register declared otherwise

 ret "fail" unless success_condition
 ```